1 - About Us

 Bar Mutual Indemnity Fund Ltd (“Bar Mutual”) provides professional indemnity insurance to self-employed barristers in England & Wales and to certain entities approved and regulated by the Bar Standards Board (the “BSB”).
 As part of the insurance contract we handle any claims that are made against barristers we insure ("Our Services").
 To enable us to provide Our Services we need to collect and process personal data.
 This makes us a "data controller" for any personal data that you provide to us which makes us responsible for complying with data protection laws.

-Bar Mutual and Bar Mutual Management Company’s contact details as Data Controller are:
+Bar Mutual and Thomas Miller Professional Indemnity Ltd’s contact details as Data Controller are:

 Name: Bar Mutual Indemnity Fund Limited

 Personal data means any information about an individual from which that person can be identified.
 It does not, however, include anonymous data.

 The types of personal data that we collect and our uses of that personal data will depend on your relationship with us.
 For example, we will collect different personal data depending on whether you are a barrister, claimant, witness, a third party with whom we engage with or a website user.

 Special category data is information that relates to your health, genetic or biometric data, criminal convictions, sex life, sexual orientation, racial or ethnic origin, political opinions, religious or philosophical beliefs or trade union membership.
 Whilst we do not actively collect or request special category data, we will sometimes receive some of your “special category data”.
 For example, we may receive information about your health or criminal convictions if it is relevant to a claim being made against a barrister that we are dealing with.